dataqa/nlp-labelling/README.md

 * you can label documents that have an imbalanced class distribution by upsampling your minority classes,
 * and much more!

+Currently these are the main projects supported:
+* multiclass classification,
+* named entity recognition,
+* named entity disambiguation.

 In addition to this, DataQA ships with a search engine that you can use the explore and label your data at the same time.

 #### Classify or extract named entities from your text